 I have to begin this story with a personal flashback to one of my scarier moments in life.
 When I read the tale of a lonely, scared and injured cat found on the road in the Black Hills of South Dakota, it all came rushing back.

-In 2015, I drove from Northern Illinois to Southern California on a solo adventure.
+In 2015, I drove through the Black Hills from Northern Illinois to Southern California on a solo adventure.

 But instead of following the shortest route through the uneventful flat lands of the middle United States, I decided to take a detour.
 No offense flat lands!

 What should have been a 2,000 mile journey turned into a 2,500 mile, 5-day-excursion.
 And what a detour it was; complete with narrow escapes and terrifying moments!

 That journey took me northwest to Deadwood, South Dakota.
 I would stop at the historical town located within the Black Hills, and then travel south through Denver to Albuquerque and finally over to San Diego, CA.